-Every view controller has a template, which receives its data and generates the view output.
+Every view has a template, which is passed the values from the view’s exposures and then used to render the view output.

 Save your template in one of the